martinklepsch/martinklepsch.org/content/onehundred/2021-02-16-how-do-you-get-a-remote-clojure-job.md

 Hope this helps!

 PS.
 I realize that a lot of these things require time and not everyone may have the luxury of a lot of free time.
-If you're a member of an underrepresented group and feel like a bit of cash would go a long way in terms of making time for the things above, send me a DM. (edited)Oct 23, 2020 at 8:53 PM
+If you're a member of an underrepresented group and feel like a bit of cash would go a long way in terms of making time for the things above, send me a DM.

 *Note: This was originally posted [on rep.ly](https://rep.ly/answer/5f92959f17801d0018370de4).*